Jeeeyk1/Simple-Chat-with-Simple-Crud/README.md

 # Steps to Start the App

+First cd to Public folder which is the client side
-## Install the Public Dependencies
+## Install the Public Dependencies by using npm i
+After installing the dependencies for client side or public folder cd to server folder
-## Install the Server Dependencies
+## Install the Server Dependencies using npm i

 ## In the Server Directory there's a .env file.
-Change the value of mongodb inside the file.
-Set the value as your mongodb connection url.
-## Now start the server by yarn start
-## Now start the react by yarn start
-## And the chat application would be running successfully by now.
+I already put my mongodb cloud url there you don't have to change the mongodb URL

+Now you can npm run start in public folder nodemon index.js for server folder